 Students who study Year 11 Drama deepen their understanding of performance through practice and critical reflection.
 Through creating their own drama works they develop confidence, a sense of identity, performance skills, an ability to express ideas in a range of ways and ensemble skills.
 Students develop their understanding of performance styles and have the opportunity to transform the elements of drama with a specific audience in mind.
 Students learn to critically analyse performance in light of contemporary drama theory.
 Students have the opportunity to improve their communication. leadership and problem solving skills as well as develop their ability to use their imagination and work creatively.
 Students learn to respect and acknowledge diversity and perspectives that may differ from their own and experiment with the use of technology in performance.

-- ✓ The Dramatic Process

-- ✓ Stanislavski's System and Realism

-- ✓ Analysing and Evaluating Drama

-- ✓ Characterisation, Ensemble and Performance Skills
+Topics covered in this course include: ✓ The Dramatic Process ✓ Stanislavski's System and Realism Analysing and Evaluating Drama ✔ Characterisation, Ensemble and Performance Skills regular school hours.
+Performance dates are given well in advance.

-Students are assessed against the Year 11 (Stage 1) SACE Drama performance standards.
+- Students are assessed against the Year 11 (Stage 1) SACE Drama performance

+- standards.
 Assessment tasks are:

-- ✓ Group Production
+- ✔ Group Production

-- ✓ Responding to Drama
+- Responding to Drama

-- ✓ Creative Synthesis
+- Creative Synthesis

-It is compulsory for all students to participate in all class performances, including performances outside of regular school hours.
-Performance dates are given well in advance.
+SPECIAL REQUIREMENTS: It is compulsory for all students to participate in all class performances, including performances outside of